Raja Jai Lal Singh

-Raja Jai Lal Singh (31 May 1803 – 1 October 1859) was a prominent commander of the Awadh forces during the Indian Rebellion of 1857.
+Raja Jai Lal Singh (31 May 1803 – 1 October 1859) was a Kurmi ruler and a prominent commander of the Awadh forces during the Indian Rebellion of 1857.
 Appointed as the Commander-in-Chief by Begum Hazrat Mahal, he played a decisive role in the early victories against the British East India Company in and around Lucknow.
 Known for his guerrilla tactics, strategic acumen, and staunch resistance against colonial rule, he was eventually captured and executed by the British.

 Early life

-Jai Lal Singh was born into a prosperous royal family in Azamgarh on 31 May 1803.
+Jai Lal Singh was born on 31 May 1803 into a prosperous Kshatriya Kurmi royal family in Azamgarh.
 He was the eldest son of King Darshan Singh, a ruler also known by the title "The Galib Jung".
-Trained in administration and warfare, Jai Lal Singh inherited several princely territories and earned recognition as a skilled warrior even in the early years of his life.
+Trained in administration and warfare from an early age, Jai Lal Singh inherited several princely territories and gained recognition as a skilled warrior in his youth.

 Role in the 1857 Rebellion

 In 1857, following the forced exile of Nawab Wajid Ali Shah, Begum Hazrat Mahal assumed control of Awadh’s resistance.
 Her 11-year-old son, Birjis Qadr, was ceremoniously crowned in Lucknow, and Raja Jai Lal Singh was appointed Commander-in-Chief of the Awadh army, honored with the title "Nusrat Jung".

 On 30 June 1857, he led a major victory against the British at the Battle of Chinhat, about 6 miles from Lucknow.
 His guerrilla forces overwhelmed the British column led by Brigadier General Wheeler, forcing them to retreat to the Residency.

 Jai Lal Singh’s military campaigns included strategic deployments along the Lucknow-Kanpur road.
 He is noted to have slain a British telegraph officer, Devery, and presented his severed head to Begum Hazrat Mahal as a symbol of loyalty.